-Earlier we met an Aquincum resident by the name of M. Antonius Victorinus from the turn of the 2nd and 3rd century.
+Earlier we met an Aquincum resident by the name of M. Antonius Victorinus from the late-2nd century and the first half of the 3rd century.
 Inscriptions from for instance the Mithras sanctuary built next to his house in the Civil Town tell us that Victorinus wasn’t just a simple citizen.
 Among other things, he was one of Aquincum’s decurions.
 What this means is the subject of our latest entry.

 In many ways towns with Latin or Roman rights represented idealised ‘mini-Romes’.
 Reflecting this were their public spaces and buildings (e.g. the fora, baths, amphitheatres) and their political systems as well.
 Republican Rome’s political life revolved around SPQR – Senatus PopulusQue Romanus, the senate and people of Rome (although power primarily lay in the hands of the former and by the Imperial period it was vested of course in the emperor).
 Similarly, in municipia and coloniae founded throughout the empire we find a local citizenry and a so-called ordo decurionum (in the western half of the empire.
 Given its ancient urban traditions, the situation is somewhat more complicated in the East, so we’ll be concentrating on local politics in the West).

 The Forum district of the Aquincum Civil Town.
 The eastern edge may have been the curia, the chamber of the local council.

 This was the town council, the local senate.
 They handled practically all local public business.
 They could decide on public buildings, developments and statues, they supervised the handling of public funds, sent requests to higher state bodies, oversaw the work of town executives etc. Pretty much like modern city councils.
 Of course, there were some major differences: e.g. decurions played an important role in the religious life of the community and they didn’t really depend on their ‘voters’.